rolling-scopes-school/tasks/tasks/markup-1.md

 **100** - the maximum amount of points you can get for implementing this task

-!Points - **0-10** means that if none of the criteria are not met, the student gets **0** points, otherwise if everything is implemented correctly - **10** points; for the partial implementation of the feature the number of points are set at mentor's discretion.
+!Points - **0-10** means that if none of the criteria are met, the student gets **0** points, otherwise if everything is implemented correctly - **10** points; for the partial implementation of the feature the number of points are set at mentor's discretion.

 Points can be cut down in case of mistakes (described in the technical requirements)